-4. Set a name for your show in the What section of the box, and a date and time in the When section, then click the + Add this show button (Calendar).
+4. Set at least a date and time for your show in the When section of the box, then click the + Add this show button (Calendar).

-5. Add media to the new show by clicking your show in the Calendar and selecting Add / Remove Content (Calendar).
+5. Add media to the show by clicking your show in the Calendar and selecting Add / Remove Content (Calendar).

-6. Click media in the search results on the left side of the pop-up window which will appear, and drag it into your show on the right side (Calendar).
+6. Click media in the search results on the left side of the pop-up window, and drag it to your show on the right side (Calendar).